 Additionally, certain results that are interpreted by your provider as normal might only be relayed through our Patient Portal rather than by phone unless you initiate a call to our office.

 Women’s Health Advantage is proud to be independent and physician owned.
-This allows our physicians to perform surgeries and deliveries at Lutheran, Dupont, and Parkview Regional Hospitals, giving our patients their choice of convenient, professional locations.
+This allows our physicians to perform surgeries and deliveries at Lutheran and Dupont Hospitals, giving our patients their choice of convenient, professional locations.

-Our independent status also means we accept ALL types of insurance, including Signature Care.
+Our independent status means we accept MOST most types of insurance.
 For a complete list of accepted insurances, visit our Administrative Resources page and scroll down to the FAQs.

 We encourage Covid-19 vaccinations and boosters when eligible for all pregnant women, breastfeeding mothers, and women planning to become pregnant.
 Please call our office during normal business hours to alert us of your positive COVID-19 status and to obtain any additional follow-up recommendations from your physician.
 Normal business hours are Monday—Friday 8:30 am—4:30 pm.
 If you are facing a medical emergency, go directly to the emergency room.